gnolang/gno/docs/reference/standard-library/std/chain.md

 ```go
 func GetOrigCaller() Address
 ```
-Returns the original signer of the transaction.
+Returns the address of the original signer of the transaction.

 #### Usage
 ```go